 June is a Lay Court Member at Edinburgh Napier University including two of the sub-committees (Audit and Estates).
 She is a Trustee of the Edinburgh Napier Development Foundation and part of the Investment sub-committee.
 She is an Executive Director with Executive Networks.
 She is on the Scottish Committee for Kids Out.
 June enjoys spending time with her partner and the 2 boys when they are not at university.
 She loves sports, travelling, spending time in her cottage on the Isle of Skye as well as enjoying time with friends and family.

 Peta Hay is an experienced business leader, having spent more than 20 years in roles such as Operations Director, Human Resources Director and International Talent Development Director.
 Most recently, she established the Scottish headquarters of Saxton Bampfylde, the Leadership and Executive Search firm.
 Prior to this, Peta was Group Talent Director for Tesco Plc and then joined Asda Walmart in 2012 as their Group Talent & Diversity Director.
-Peta is currently a Trustee for Children’s Hospices Across Scotland (CHAS).
+Peta is currently Chair of Children’s Hospices Across Scotland (CHAS).

 Peta’s career has enabled her to gain extensive experience working with and across international markets, including China, Korea, USA and Eastern Europe and in sectors such as Luxury Retail, Arts & Culture and Higher Education.
 Her mix of senior Group Operations and Strategic Talent Development experience has provided her with an unusual insight into the challenges facing individuals as they seek to develop their careers.